minio/docs/source/includes/windows/common-minio-kes.rst

 The following commands creates two TLS certificates that expire within 30 days of creation:

-- A TLS certificate for KES to secure communications between it and the Vault deployment
+- A TLS certificate for KES to secure communications between it and the KMS deployment
 - A TLS certificate for MinIO to perform mTLS authentication to KES.

 .. admonition:: Use Caution in Production Environments